hellholt/pinkmaiden/README.md

 https://pnk.darkdell.net (NSFW)

-An infinitely scrolling image-sharing site populated from random interesting images.
+An infinitely scrolling webpage populated with interesting images.

-**Disclaimer: Not moderated or filtered.**
+**Disclaimer: Not (meaningfully) moderated or filtered.**